Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Bridges & Viaducts.
 In addition, it is included in the Covered Bridges series list.
 A significant historical date for this entry is March 1, 1757.

 Location.
 35° 32.573′ N, 79° 53.59′ W. Marker is in Asheboro, North Carolina, in Randolph County.
-Marker is on Pisgah Covered Bridge Road, on the left when traveling south.
+It is on Pisgah Covered Bridge Road, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 6925 Pisgah Covered Bridge Road, Asheboro NC 27205, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Henderson Luelling (approx. 8.6 miles away); Plank Road (approx. 10.9 miles away); Pottery Industry (approx. 11.4 miles away); Sit-Ins for Civil Rights (approx. 12.1 miles away); Randolph County Confederate Monument (approx. 12.2 miles away); Randolph County Courthouse (approx. 12.2 miles away); Jonathan Worth (approx. 12.3 miles away); Presidential Visit (approx. 12.4 miles away).
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies: Henderson Luelling (approx. 8.6 miles away); Plank Road (approx. 10.9 miles away); Pottery Industry (approx. 11.4 miles away); Sit-Ins for Civil Rights (approx. 12.1 miles away); Randolph County Confederate Monument (approx. 12.2 miles away); Randolph County Courthouse (approx. 12.2 miles away); Jonathan Worth (approx. 12.3 miles away); Presidential Visit (approx. 12.4 miles away).
 Touch for a list and map of all markers in Asheboro.

 Regarding Pisgah Covered Bridge.
 Pisgah Covered Bridge was built in 1911.
-It is

 Paid Advertisement